jmadelaine/react-use-validation/README.md

 ## Input validation

-Validating a single input is as easy as defining a validation rule, and rendering a hint if that rule fails:
+Validating a single input is as easy as defining a validation rule, calling `validate` in `onChange`, and rendering a hint if that rule fails:

 ```jsx
 // State